 Subjects taught here

-Pupils currently take instrumental lessons each week
+Music lessons taught each week

 A unique formal partnership with the Royal College of Music has further raised the profile of Music with RCM professors delivering workshops across different specialisms at the school and an annual concert held at the at the RCM in the Amaryllis Fleming Concert Hall.